 For example, IEA Academy classes are designed based on student interest in topics and methods of learning.
 Differentiation of the topic and the learning process also occurs within the Academy classroom, based on student needs and interests.
 In the IEA EXPLORE Program, Externs are matched with the most appropriate Mentors based on the students’ interests and experience levels, and Mentors are often sought specifically for Externs seeking experience in a particular field or with a certain type of Mentor.
 The Caroline D. Bradley Scholarship assists students in identifying and attending the high school that best meets their individual intellectual and personal needs.
 Yunasa campers have a variety of workshops and activities to choose from in order to ensure that their experience is suited to what they wish to learn and achieve over the course of the week.

-IEA has helped gifted young people find the tools they need for almost 20 years.
+IEA has helped gifted young people find the tools they need for over 25 years.
 Explore our programs for gifted youth.

 “Gifted individuals are not all the same, and a one-size-fits-all approach will not adequately meet their needs.”